the-geek-deep/Forta/README.md

 - Access to the scalability and cost-efficiency of the Polygon zkEVM network.
 - A user-friendly and intuitive platform for managing assets and executing transactions.

-## Conclusion

-The Multi-Signature Wallet with Safe-SDK on Polygon zkEVM project is poised to significantly contribute to the secure and accessible landscape of decentralized finance.
-By combining advanced technology with user-friendly design, this project will promote the growth and adoption of blockchain-based financial services.

 ## How to start

 1. Clone the repository to your local machine: